TomatenKuchenDEV/docs/docs/feeds.md

 ---
 title: Feeds
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Explains how to set up RSS and other feeds
+Explains how to use RSS, Atom, Minecraft, YouTube and Twitch feeds.
+image: /img/feed_example.png
 ---

 This page will help you to setup RSS and other feeds using the Discord bot.